 - Further Payment of Ecosystem Services: Aimed at sustainable use of water resources.

-- The first REDD+ Carbon Project for Maasai communities: a UN climate change mitigation strategy through biodiversity and active forest / deforestation / degradation protection and alternative livelihoods for local communities.
-It’s a 30 year project between 9 organisation partnerships under the Verified Carbon Standard (VCS) and Climate, Community and Biodiversity (CCB) standards, protecting 410,533 hectares which can prevent 37 million tonnes of CO2 emissions.
-2017 saw the first carbon credits sale, to Tiffany&Co: your stay includes a fee for its offset, and you can buy further carbon credits if you wish.
+- The first REDD+ Carbon Project for Maasai communities: A UN climate change mitigation strategy through biodiversity and active forest, deforestation and degradation protection and alternative livelihoods for local communities.
+It’s a 30-year project between 9 organisation partnerships under the Verified Carbon Standard (VCS) and Climate, Community and Biodiversity (CCB) standards, protecting 410,533 hectares which can prevent 37 million tonnes of CO2 emissions.
+2017 saw the first carbon credits sale, to Tiffany&Co.
+Your stay includes a fee for its offset, and you can buy further carbon credits if you wish.

 In partnership with the Ministry of Education: